How to Make the BEST Kale and Mushroom Egg Bites

 WHAT ARE EGG BITES?

 Egg bites are a popular and versatile breakfast or snack option.
 They are small, individual-sized portions made primarily from beaten eggs mixed with various ingredients such as vegetables, cheeses, meats, and herbs.
-The egg mixture is often poured into muffin tins or silicone molds and baked until set.
+They get their shape when the egg mixture is poured into muffin tins or silicone molds and baked until set.
 The result is a fluffy, protein-packed treat that can be enjoyed hot or cold.
 With endless flavor combinations, they offer a customizable and nutritious option to start your day.

 copy cat Starbucks egg bites

-Kale: Provides a nutritional boost with vitamins, minerals, and antioxidants.
+• Kale: Provides a nutritional boost with vitamins, minerals, and antioxidants.
+You can also use spinach.

 HOW TO MAKE THIS RECIPE

-Bake the egg bites: Place the filled molds and a separate baking dish or bowl filled with about two inches of water in the preheated oven and bake for approximately 15-20 minutes, or until the egg bites are set and slightly golden on top.
+• Bake for approximately 15-20 minutes, or until the egg bites are set and slightly golden on top.

 Best Mushroom and Kale Egg Bites Starbucks Copycat Recipe